bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 ### <a name="intro"></a> Intro
 This is part 1 in the series about establishing a SOC Workstation to monitor my homelab.
-This homelab is virtualized and in addition to supporting my home network as a whole, it will also include a threat lab we'll be adding to the mix in later sections of this series.
+This homelab is virtualized and in addition to supporting my home network as a whole, it will also include a threat lab I'll be adding to the mix in later sections of this series.
 I'm starting with Security Onion as the basis for this lab and my home network as a whole.
 It was tricky to set it up in proxmox, mostly because Security Onion requires access to a span port.
 So this is an outline on how I get it working.

 ### <a name="shouts"></a> Shouts